 Just a warning, you do not eat the banana leaf.
 This is just used to hold the filling inside a little pocket.
 This may seem obvious to some of you, but we have heard of travelers thinking they are supposed to eat the banana leaf.

-We usually buy tamales out our local grocery store as a simple and cheap dinner, but they are also fairly easy to make if you are feeling creative.
+We usually buy tamales at our local grocery store as a simple and cheap dinner, but they are also fairly easy to make if you are feeling creative.

 Tres Leches Cake